 - Dad is incapacitated and he refuses to leave his home and he is a danger to himself.

-- Dad is incapacitated and he wants to revoke his power of attorney.
+- Dad is incapacitated and he revokes the power of attorney he previously gave his son.

 - Dad is incapacitated and he wants to name his "bad son" as his power of attorney.